Betty Buckley

-Betty Lynn Buckley (born July 3, 1947) is an American actress and singer.
-Buckley is the winner of a Tony Award, and was nominated for two Daytime Emmy Awards, two Grammy Awards, and an Olivier Award.
+Betty Buckley (born July 3, 1947) is an American actress and singer.
+Buckley is the winner of a Tony Award, and was nominated for an additional Tony Award, two Daytime Emmy Awards, two Grammy Awards, and an Olivier Award.
 In 2012, she was inducted into the American Theater Hall of Fame.

 Buckley won the 1983 Tony Award for Best Featured Actress in a Musical for her role as Grizabella in the original Broadway production of Cats.
 She went on to play Norma Desmond in Sunset Boulevard (1994–96) in both London and New York, receiving a 1995 Olivier Award nomination for Best Actress in a Musical, and was nominated for the 1997 Tony Award for Best Actress in a Musical for Triumph of Love.
 Her other Broadway credits include 1776 (1969), Pippin (1973), and The Mystery of Edwin Drood (1985).
-From September 2018-August 2019 she starred as the title role in the U.S. national tour of Hello, Dolly.
+From September 2018 to August 2019, she starred as the title role in the U.S. national tour of Hello, Dolly.

 Buckley starred in the TV series Eight Is Enough from 1977 to 1981 and played gym teacher Miss Collins in the 1976 film Carrie, before going on to star in the short-lived Broadway musical version of Carrie in 1988, playing Carrie White's mother, Margaret.
 Her other film roles include Dixie Scott in Tender Mercies (1983), Sondra Walker in Frantic (1988), Kathy in Another Woman (1988) and Mrs. Jones in The Happening (2008).
 She received a Saturn Award nomination for her role as Dr. Karen Fletcher in the 2016 film Split.
-Her other television credits include the series Oz (2001–03), and the series Preacher (2018).
+Her other television credits include series Oz (2001–03), and Preacher (2018).

-Early life

-Betty Lynn Buckley was born in Big Spring, Texas, and raised in Fort Worth, Texas, the daughter of Betty Bob (née Diltz), a dancer and journalist, and Ernest Lynn Buckley, a retired lieutenant colonel in the U.S. Air Force, former dean of engineering at South Dakota State University, and Architectural Structures professor at the University of Texas - Arlington.
-She is the oldest of their four children.
-She has three brothers—Norman Buckley is a film editor and TV director, while Patrick and Michael (died November 21, 2020) trained as engineers.
-While a student at Texas Christian University, she was a member of Zeta Tau Alpha.
-She was crowned "Miss Fort Worth" in 1966 and was runner-up in the Miss Texas competition.
-Buckley was then invited to perform at the Miss America pageant in Atlantic City, where she was spotted by a talent scout.
-After returning to TCU to earn her college degree, she toured Asia to visit soldiers wounded in the Vietnam War.
-Then she worked for a time as a reporter for the Fort Worth Press, but went to New York City in 1969, where she landed the role of Martha Jefferson in 1776 her first day in town.